ambielecki/dwa15-fall2018/servers-and-git/local-server-setup.md

 ### Your first file
-With MAMP installed and your local server running, test out your first PHP script: Create a new file in a code/text editor and save it as `helloworld.php` in `/Applications/MAMP/htdocs/`.
+With MAMP installed and your local server running, you can test out a simple PHP script&mdash; create a new file in a code/text editor and save it as `helloworld.php` in `/Applications/MAMP/htdocs/`.

 Paste in [this code](https://gist.github.com/susanBuck/3f133c6d64be0f6f27a9) to your `helloworld.php` file.